-- Light – UV light is a potency killer.
-Both THC and CBD break down when exposed to excessive light.
+UV light is a potency killer.
+Both THC and CBD break down [storing flower link] when exposed to excessive light.

 Is CBN Psychoactive?

-Many believe CBN to be mildly psychoactive because it is the result of THC oxidation and it does interact with your CB receptors in much the same way.
+Many believe CBN is mildly psychoactive because THC is its predecessor cannabinoid and it interacts with your CB receptors in much the same way THC does.
 It should be noted that psychoactive doesn’t necessarily mean intoxicating.

 Where to Find CBN

-As a byproduct of THC, CBN isn’t the most plentiful cannabinoid.
-Leaving your cannabis flower out to oxidize also isn’t the most efficient way to get CBN.
-Because of the advances in cannabis science, some companies are starting to release CBN isolate and CBN + CBD blend products, like CBN edibles and CBN oil.
+As a byproduct of THC, CBN isn’t the most plentiful cannabinoid and oxidizing THC-dominant cannabis isn’t exactly the most efficient way to harvest CBN.
+Because of the advances in cannabis science, some companies are starting to release CBN isolate and broad-spectrum CBN + CBD blended products, like CBN edibles and CBN oil.

 What are CBN Edibles?

-CBN edibles are candies, beverages, or foods that have been infused with cannabinol.
+CBN edibles are gummies, beverages, or foods that have been infused with cannabinol.
 Broad- and full-spectrum CBN edibles will contain additional cannabinoids like CBD and THC.